 By the end of the Sprint Retrospective, the Scrum Team should have identified improvements that it will implement in the next Sprint.
 Implementing these improvements in the next Sprint is the adaptation to the inspection of the Scrum Team itself.
-Although improvements may be implemented at any time, the Sprint Retrospective provides a dedicated event focused on inspection and adaptation.
+Although improvements may be implemented at any time, the Sprint Retrospective provides a formal opportunity to focus on inspection and adaptation.